Rollback

 In political science, rollback is the strategy of forcing a change in the major policies of a state, usually by replacing its ruling regime.
-It contrasts with containment, which means preventing the expansion of that state; and with détente, which means a working relationship with that state.
+It contrasts with containment, which means preventing the expansion of that state; and with détente, which means developing a working relationship with that state.
 Most of the discussions of rollback in the scholarly literature deal with United States foreign policy toward communist countries during the Cold War.
 The rollback strategy was tried and was not successful in Korea in 1950 and in Cuba in 1961, but it was successful in Grenada in 1983.
-The political leadership of the United States discussed the use of rollback during the East German uprising of 1953 and the Hungarian Revolution of 1956, but decided against it to avoid the risk of Soviet intervention or a major war.
+The United States discussed the use of rollback during the East German uprising of 1953 and the Hungarian Revolution of 1956, which were ultimately crushed by the Soviet Army, but decided against it to avoid the risk of a major war.

-Rollback of governments hostile to the U.S. took place in World War II (against Italy 1943, Germany 1945, and Japan 1945), Afghanistan (against the Taliban 2001), and Iraq (against Saddam Hussein 2003).
+Rollback of governments hostile to the U.S. took place during World War II (against Fascist Italy in 1943, Nazi Germany in 1945, and Imperial Japan in 1945), Afghanistan (against the Taliban in 2001, though this would fail in the long term with the Taliban returning to power in 2021), and Iraq (against Saddam Hussein in 2003).
 When directed against an established government, rollback is sometimes called "regime change".

 Terminology

 The term rollback was popularized in the 1940s and the 1950s, but the term is much older.
 Some Britons, opposed to Russian oppression against Poland, proposed in 1835 a coalition that would be "united to roll back into its congenial steppes and deserts the tide of Russian barbarism."
 Scottish novelist and military historian John Buchan in 1915 wrote of the American Indian Wars, "I cast back to my memory of the tales of Indian war, and could not believe but that the white man, if warned and armed, would rollback [sic] the Cherokees."
+More recently, John Mearsheimer was significant in popularizing the term.